FilipiRafael/racer-web/README.md

-# Race 3D: WebSocket-Connected Racing Game & Controller 🏎️
+# WebSocket-Connected Racing Game & Controller 🏎️

 A 3D racing game with a dedicated mobile controller app, connected via WebSockets for real-time play.